WHAT DO WE DO WHEN, IN THIS SEASON OF RENEWAL,

 It’s not your job to soothe everyone else.

 When you are in early-stage grief, or if you find yourself having a particularly tough day, even if it comes up for you last-minute, you have a choice: stay home.
-“Thank you, but I need to be by myself today… I appreciate you’re asking, but yes, I’m sure about this; I need to be alone.”
+“Thank you, but I need to be by myself today… I appreciate your asking, but yes, I’m sure about this; I need to be alone.”

 There are days, for most of us young in widowhood, when it’s far more soothing to be in the familiar, contained world of our homes than out in the larger world.
 At home, if a grief tsunami hits, we can sob unobtrusively, and not have to worry about anyone or anything except how the hell we are even going to take one more breath in the face of this enormous pain.

 As grief counselor Megan Devine writes, “Remember that ‘no’ is a complete sentence.”

 You owe yourself only this: listening to what you’re feeling at the moment and then paying attention to that, choosing whatever is the best way for you to get through it.

 These emotions, and the reality underlying them are so big.
 Grief, no matter what else you may be doing, is for most of us almost full-time employment for awhile.